 The Tri-County Difference

-At Tri-County, our number one priority is to keep your family safe while keeping your home pest-free.
-We take an integrated approach to pest control management: we don’t just get rid of the pests in your home, we identify the underlying problems.
+Here at Tri-County, our number one priority is to keep your family safe while keeping your home pest-free.
+We take an integrated approach to pest control management.
+We don’t just get rid of the pests in your home, we identify the underlying problems.
 Our technicians conduct thorough inspections that identify and eliminate entry points into the home, and also identify favorable conditions that attract pests and help the homeowner alleviate or minimize them.
 Doing this allows us to treat the source of the issue, thus limiting the need for pesticide use.

 Highly Trained Licensed Professionals

-At Tri-County Pest Control we use targeted applications in pest “hot spots” in order to use the least amount possible with the greatest effect.
+At Tri-County Pest Control we use targeted applications in pest “hot spots” in order to use the least amount of product possible with the greatest effect.
 These “hot spots” are typically in cracks and crevices, behind walls, and above ceilings in places inaccessible to anything other than the targeted pest.
 Our team purposely avoids places that people and pets have contact with whenever possible.
-If we need to treat areas the family is in, we use materials that dry quickly and are non-transferable once dry.
+If we need to treat areas the family is in, we use materials that are quick-drying and are non-transferable to others once the area is dry.